 - Employees must submit all required paper leave reports/leave entries at time of retirement.
-Missing leave reports or missing leave entries may result in a delay in certification of an employee’s sick leave with the Department of Employee Trust Funds.
-A delay may interrupt health insurance coverage.
+Missing leave reports or missing leave entries prior to the date of their termination or retirement.
+Failure to do so may result in a reduction of sick leave accrual.

 Reduction of Sick Leave Accrual for Failing to Report Leave Usage – Faculty, Academic Staff, and Limited Appointees Only